4d/docs/website/translated_docs/fr/API/CollectionClass.md

 The `.distinct()` function <!-- REF #collection.distinct().Summary -->returns a collection containing only distinct (different) values from the original collection<!-- END REF -->.
 > Cette fonction ne modifie pas la collection d'origine.

-The returned collection is automatically sorted. **Null** values are not returned.
+La collection retournée est automatiquement triée.
+Les valeurs **Null** ne sont pas renvoyées.

-By default, a non-diacritical evaluation is performed.
+Par défaut, une évaluation non diacritique est effectuée.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `ck diacritical` constant in the *option* parameter.

 If the collection contains objects, you can pass the *propertyPath* parameter to indicate the object property whose distinct values you want to get.